lemonmade/quilt/documentation/deploy/cloudflare.md

   <dl>build/public</dl>
 </dl>

-> **Note:** If you are using pnpm, you will want to use the build command [discussed in this support thread](https://community.cloudflare.com/t/add-pnpm-to-pre-installed-cloudflare-pages-tools/288514/5), instead of using the `npm` command shown above
+> **Note:** If you are using `pnpm` or `yarn`, replace the build command above with `pnpm run build` or `yarn run build`.
+Cloudflare Pages should automatically detect your package manager and install your dependencies before building your app.

 When you’re ready, save your project.
 And that’s pretty much it!
 Cloudflare will pull down the code on your main branch, build your application, and upload the static site and assets to its CDN.
 In the Cloudflare dashboard, you’ll be able to see the automatically-created URL for the project, and a variety of actions you can take on the project (including the ability to assign a custom domain).